Sandiego17/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	Script > chmod 744 hello
 #6 - Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file "hello"
 	Script > chmod 754 hello
+#7 - Write a script that adds execution permission to the owner, the group owner and the other users, to the file "hello"
+	Script > chmod ugo+x hello